shree675/Git-Reminder/README.md

   <img src="screenshots/Screenshot (174).png" width="600"></img>

 * Apart from the Git Pull reminder, the extension also reminds the user, once in every hour, to commit changes.
+This prompt will be triggered only if the user has files that are uncommitted.

   <img src="screenshots/Screenshot (177).png" width="600"></img>